ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/charts-tooltips/index.md

 `tooltip.position.type` can be one of the following:

-- `node` - anchors the tooltip to the highlighted node.
-This is the default position type for `line`, `area`, `scatter` and `bubble` series, where the tooltip will be positioned above the highlighted marker node.
+- `node` - Anchors the tooltip to the highlighted node
-- `pointer` - attaches the tooltip to the mouse pointer.
-This is the default position type for `bar`,`column`, `histogram`, `treemap`, `pie` and `doughnut` series where the tooltip will follow the mouse pointer.
+- `pointer` - Anchors the tooltip to the mouse pointer

+For series with markers, such as `line`, `area`, `scatter` and `bubble`, where each data point is represented by a marker, the default tooltip `position.type` is `node`.
+This means that the tooltip will be positioned above the highlighted marker node.

+For series without markers, such as `bar`,`column`, `histogram`, `treemap`, `pie` and `doughnut`, where each data point is represented by a fixed shape, for example a rectangle or a pie sector, the default tooltip `position.type` is `pointer`.
+This means that the tooltip will follow the mouse pointer as it moves over the shapes.

 The `xOffset` and `yOffset` properties in `tooltip.position` options define the distance in pixels from the tooltip to the anchor point: